Call Us for a Free Consultation

 This type of felony DUI charge is classified as a category B felony punishable by between two years and 20 years in state prison.
 The offense is also subject to a fine between $2,000 and $5000.
 However, a charge does not have to mean a conviction.
 An experienced DUI defense attorney can help you build a strong defense in your case.

-If you were charged with a felony DUI involving death or substantial bodily harm in Clark County or Las Vegas, Nevada, contact an experienced DUI attorney at Gallo Law Office.
+If you were charged with a felony DUI involving death or substantial bodily harm in Clark County or Las Vegas, Nevada, contact an experienced DUI attorney at Gallo Criminal Defense Las Vegas.
 As a Las Vegas DUI defense lawyer, James C. Gallo has handled some of the most complex cases.
 He understands what it takes to get favorable results in a case, and he can help you fight the charges.

 Call (702) 385-3131 to schedule a free consultation to discuss your unique drunk driving charge today.
 James C. Gallo understands how important your future is, and he can help you fight to protect it.
 He represents clients throughout Clark County and the surrounding areas in Nevada including North Las Vegas and Henderson.